ABOUT THIS EPISODE

 It’s crazy to think about that.
 The vast majority of Americans are still in that same mindset.
 They have advisors who they think are managing their wealth.
 They’re doing exactly the same thing I was doing many years ago.
 They’re throwing them into certain diversified portfolio of mutual funds, ETFs, stocks, bonds and maybe some other derivatives and saying you’re in it for the long haul, buy and hold.
 Weather the storm, you’ll be okay.
 That story is not working.
 It’s a travesty.

+We can help you understand cash value of whole life insurance.
 The thing that is interesting about what you talked about in the beginning was the differences in our perspective.
 The reality is both works.
 Whether you have a short-term focus, the beauty of the policy, the beauty of creating a Wealth Maximization Account and having accessible cash value means that if the opportunity comes along, you can use it.
 You don’t lose sight of the long-term perspective either.
 As you need to expand capacity, as the size of that original bucket becomes inadequate because income is increasing, discretionary ability to capitalize, set aside and save improves or increases, add an additional bucket.